Advanced Content Authoring and Reporting - Using interactive Storyline modules with WordPress/GrassBlade, Learning

 This document outlines the process of using Storyline for advanced content authoring and reporting.
 It includes information on how to host your content in WordPress via Grassblade, embed it in Canvas as an assignment, setup grade passback to Canvas, and request student activity.
 It is for instructors who need access to more detailed information on how students use their Storyline modules, such as how students answered specific questions within the module.
 This is a reasonably complex solution.
 It will be of interest to technically inclined instructors, instructors who have local learning technology support staff to support them with this process, or instructors for whom using a SCORM module with Canvas won't meet their pedagogical needs.

 Articulate Storyline 360 is an interactive content authoring software for Windows only.
-50 Articulate 360 Teams licenses have been purchased with Canvas project funding until May 10, 2019.
-Licenses can be requested via the Articulate 360 Teams Licenses form.
-Storyline licenses will need to be purchased by departments after May 10, 2019.
+UW-Madison does not have an institutional licence for Storyline, so Storyline licenses will need to be purchased by departments.

 Storyline can be used to create critical reader modules, but it is better suited for creating case scenarios.
 Case scenarios allow students to take a role and make decisions, apply what they've learned in class and get feedback on the choices they've made.

 Storyline projects can be packaged as a Sharable Content Object Reference Model (SCORM) module and uploaded to Canvas directly using the Canvas SCORM Tool.
 SCORM is a standard governing how online learning content and Learning Management Systems (LMSs) communicate with each other.
 For more information on how to upload a SCORM module to Canvas, see Instructure's guide How do I import SCORM files as an assignment?
 While using Storyline modules published with SCORM in Canvas requires fewer steps than the process described below, there are a few downsides:

 - SCORM reports are not available on more detailed student usage of a module.
 For example, you cannot see information on how a student answered a particular question.